salmjak/PixelCenter/README.md

 Features:

 - Add nodes which players will teleport to when: They die or Their whole team has fainted.
-(Remember to set a default node)
+(WARNING: Remember to set a default node)

 - Choose if players have to be within a certain range of the node to set it or if it should just choose the nearest node, wherever it might be.